-However, both men and women are able to use the MHRA and FDA-approved minoxidil – a dose-dependent drug which is applied topically to the scalp where needed to promote hair growth.
-At Belgravia, recommended formulations of high strength minoxidil are available for men and women and usually form part of a personalised treatment course aimed at stopping shedding and encouraging regrowth.
+However, both men and women are able to use the MHRA licensed and FDA-approved minoxidil – a dose-dependent drug which is applied topically to the scalp where needed to promote hair growth.
+Various formulations of high strength minoxidil are available for men and women and can form part of a targeted treatment course aimed at stopping shedding and encouraging regrowth.

-Further help is available from additional hair growth booster products, which bring additional armaments to the fight against thinning hair.
-One of which – Hair Vitalics for Women – is a food supplement for healthy hair growth developed exclusively for The Belgravia Centre by our hair experts.
-Following research, they identified crucial vitamins, minerals, amino acids and botanical extracts that were beneficial the the hair’s health.
-In addition to key nutrients including biotin, zinc and selenium, these highly-targeted one-a-day tablets feature something unlikely to feature in a normal diet.
-The soy isoflavones genistein and daidzen were specifically chosen for the Women’s formulation due to their proven ability to reduce levels of DHT in the bloodstream.
+Further help is available from additional hair growth supporting products, which bring additional armaments to the fight against thinning hair.
+One of which – Hair Vitalics for Women – is a food supplement developed exclusively for The Belgravia Centre by our hair experts.
+In addition to key nutrients including biotin, zinc and selenium for the maintenance of normal healthy hair growth, these highly-targeted one-a-day tablets feature elements, such as the soy isoflavones genistein and daidzen, which are unlikely to feature in a normal diet.
 Whilst not intended to replace a balanced diet or hair loss treatment, this convenient product can help to give the hair a boost from the inside out.